vijay98-ops/Snowflake-with-python/documentation.md

 From the terminal, generate the public key by referencing the private key.
 The following cmd assumes the private key is encrypted and contained in the file named `rsa_key.p8`
 $ openssl rsa -in rsa_key.p8 -pubout -out rsa_key.pub

+#PRoblem
+$ pip install --upgrade pyopenssl==22.0.0 to solve snowflake import error

+# USE SYSADMIN ROLE TO NEW USER BIJAY_FIRST FOR CREATING DATABASES AND WAREHOUSES.
+# WARNING: DONOT GIVE USERADMIN ROLE TO NEW USER BIJAY_FIRST.